srsoftware-de/LightOIDC/Readme.md

 ## build

 This is a gradle project.
 To compile it, you should have a recent version of a Java Development Kit installed.
-Build the project by launching `./gradlew build` in a terminal while being in the root folder of the project.
+Build the roject by launching `./gradlew build` in a terminal while being in the root folder of the project.

+## database support

+In order to achieve a minimal footprint, no database support is incorporated in the main branch.
+However, there is SQLite support in a separate branch: [sqlite]

 </td>
 </tr>
 </table>

 [specification]: https://openid.net/specs/openid-connect-core-1_0.html
+[sqlite]: ../sqlite